codezero-be/gulp-workflow/README.md

 ### Watch for changes and then run all tasks: ###

+- `gulp watch-copy` : Watch specified files and copy them to a folder
 - `gulp watch-images` : Watch image assets and optimize them
 - `gulp watch-icon-font` : Watch SVG icons, compile them into a webfont
 - `gulp watch-css` : Watch SASS files for changes and run all CSS tasks